ali5917/tic-tac-toe/README.md

 This is an Tic Tac Toe Project in Javascript.
-It is a part of The Odin Project!
+It is a part of The Odin Project Full Stack Curriculum!